Robin Redbreast (Play for Today)

-"Robin Redbreast" is the first episode of first season of the British BBC anthology TV series Play for Today.
+"Robin Redbreast" is the ninth episode of first season of the British BBC anthology TV series Play for Today.
 The episode was a television play that was originally broadcast on 10 December 1970.
 "Robin Redbreast" was written by John Griffith Bowen, directed by James MacTaggart and produced by Graeme MacDonald.

 The play is about pagan rural customs and their interaction with modern society.